dqops/dqo/docs/integrations/slack/configuring-slack-notifications.md

 The base URL for a DQOps Cloud SaaS instance is already configured, and the base address is *https://&lt;customer&gt;.us.dqops.com* for instances hosted in the USA.

+## What's next
+- Read the reference of [sending data quality incident notifications to any system using webhooks](../webhooks/index.md).
+- Learn how the [data quality incident workflow](../../dqo-concepts/grouping-data-quality-issues-to-incidents.md) is managed by DQOps by grouping similar data quality issues into data quality incidents.